mbaumer/us_hep_funding/docs/_states/CA.md

 [Back to top](#top)
 ## CA-31 -- Rep. Pete Aguilar (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-31)
 ### Committees
-Pete Aguilar is the #22 Republican on the House Committee on Appropriations
+Pete Aguilar is the #22 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```